Tampines Rovers FC: Vorawan Chitavanich era (2004–2010)

+Three-peat champions (2011–2013)

-In 2011, Tampines Rovers appointed Steven Tan as head coach, replacing Chitavanich who was promoted to technical director.
+In 2011, Tampines Rovers appointed Steven Tan as head coach, replacing Vorawan who was promoted to technical director.
 On the pitch, club stalwarts like Mustafić Fahrudin and Aliff Shafaein, who were part of the 2004 and 2005 winning sides, were joined by the likes of Aleksandar Đurić, Benoît Croissant, and Jamil Ali.
-The Stags won three consecutive S.League titles in 2011, 2012 and 2013, and 4 consecutive Singapore Community Shield in 2011, 2012, 2013 and 2014.
+The Stags then went on to win three consecutive S.League titles in 2011, 2012 and 2013, and 4 consecutive Singapore Community Shield in 2011, 2012, 2013 and 2014.
 Tampines Rovers also went on to win the Plate in the 2014 Singapore League Cup.

 Jermaine Pennant was the talk of the town buzzing through the local football which saw an initial spike in interest at Tampines Rovers games that saw crowds of more than 4,000 turning up to see him play.

 On 19 January 2016, Former Arsenal and Liverpool winger, Jermaine Pennant signed a one-year contract which he took a 70% pay cut from his salary earned at Wigan Athletic.
 It was reported that he would earn a salary of SGD$40,000 (£19,500) per month, which made him the highest-paid player in the history of the domestic professional football league.

 For the 2016 season, with the club signing 9 Lions XII players, Tampines Rovers began with 6 unbeaten matches in the S.League.
-In February, Tampines Rovers started with the 2016 AFC Cup being drawn in Group E with Ceres from Philippines, Selangor F.A from Malaysia and Sheikh Jamal Dhanmondi from Bangladesh.
-Tampines Rovers finished second place in Group E which will see them through to the Round of 16 with 10 points leaving Selangor F.A behind with 2 points' difference.
+In February, Tampines Rovers started with the 2016 AFC Cup being drawn in Group E with Ceres from Philippines, Selangor from Malaysia and Sheikh Jamal Dhanmondi from Bangladesh.
+Tampines Rovers finished second place in Group E which saw them through to the Round of 16 with 10 points leaving Selangor F.A behind, with 2 points' difference.
 The Round of 16 was won with 10 men by Tampines Rovers versus Mohun Bagan from India by a late goal from Afiq Yunos in the after extra time which resulted in 1–2 win at the Indira Gandhi Athletic Stadium.
 This was also V. Sundramoorthy's last match before taking on the Singapore national team job as care taker.
-V. Sundramoorthy's successor was his Assistant Coach, Akbar Nawas.
+V. Sundramoorthy's successor was his assistant coach, Akbar Nawas.
 He was appointed to be the next head coach of Tampines Rovers followed with 8 straight wins and 28 goals.
-Tampines Rovers started the 2016 Singapore Cup with a double win playing against Global F.C. in the quarterfinals before facing another club from same country, Ceres in the semi-finals which will see the Stags as the finalist of the 2016 Singapore Cup.
-On 14 September 2016, Tampines Rovers continued their 2016 AFC Cup Quarter-finals facing Bengaluru FC from India but was knocked out on a narrow 1-0 aggregate score on a 2 leg basis.
+Tampines Rovers started the 2016 Singapore Cup with a double win playing against Philippines club Global in the quarter-finals before facing another club from same country, Ceres in the semi-finals which will see the Stags as the finalist of the 2016 Singapore Cup.
+On 14 September 2016, Tampines Rovers continued their 2016 AFC Cup Quarter-finals facing Bengaluru from India but was knocked out on a narrow 1–0 aggregate score on a 2 leg basis.
 The Stags finished the season as runner-ups in the league with 1 points' difference to Albirex Niigata (S).

-Tampines Rovers vs Selangor F.A during the 2016 AFC Cup group stages on 10 May 2016 at the Singapore National Stadium.
+Tampines Rovers vs Selangor during the 2016 AFC Cup group stages on 10 May 2016 at the Singapore National Stadium.